borgg-dev/tensorprox/README.md

 ## Overview

-The reward mechanism is a sophisticated scoring system that evaluates miners' performance in DDoS protection based on multiple critical metrics.
+The scoring system evaluates miners based on their ability to protect the King by blocking attacks and handling high volume of packets with low latency.

 ### Reward Calculation Components